 Labor Certification process can be time consuming, as various steps, e.g., prevailing wage, documentations, testing of U.S. job market by advertisements and SWA job orders of the job are needed.
 Bona–fide job offer and good faith effort to recruit qualified U.S. workers are key elements of the application process.
 U.S. employers must test the job market and conclude in good faith that no U.S. workers are ready, qualified and available for the job.
 We can work with employers on this process.

-After the permanent application for labor certification is approved or certified, an immigrant visa petition, Form I–140 will then be filed with the USCIS by the employer to bring the applicant into the U.S. However, if the applicant is already in the U.S., he or she can apply to adjust his status to that of permanent resident by filing Form I–485 along with the I–140 with the appropriate USCIS regional office.
+After the permanent application for labor certification is approved or certified, an immigrant visa petition, Form I–140 will then be filed with the USCIS by the employer to bring the applicant into the U.S. However, if the applicant is already in the U.S. and the priority date for immigrant visa for the respective country is current, he or she can apply to adjust his status to that of permanent resident by filing Form I–485 along with the I–140 with the appropriate USCIS regional office.

 The EB–4 classification includes variety of foreign nationals: